pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 ..
 Note::

-   PyBlosxom versions 1.3 and 1.4 escaped and urlencoded variables that ended with ``_escaped`` and ``_urlencoded``.
+   Pyblosxom versions 1.3 and 1.4 escaped and urlencoded variables that ended with ``_escaped`` and ``_urlencoded``.

-   Deprecated in PyBlosxom 1.5.
+   Deprecated in Pyblosxom 1.5.

 Variables from config.py